-For information about financial awards from the University Graduate School, consult the Funding and Professional Development section of the University Graduate School's website.
+For information about financial awards from the IU Graduate School Bloomington, consult the Funding and Professional Development section of the IUGSB website.

 External Awards

 In addition to the wide variety of internal aid opportunities available to IU graduate students, there are many prestigious and competitive external awards.
 The Department of Art History urges students to apply for both internal and external grants and indeed expects that senior Ph.D. students will fund completion of the degree largely through outside support.
 Students should consult with their dissertation supervisors to identify area-specific opportunities appropriate to their work.
 See the department website for a list of fellowship opportunities.